RasaHQ/rasa/docs/nlu/components.rst

 :Requires: nothing
 :Type: Sparse featurizer
 :Description:
+    Creates features for intent classification and response selection.
     Creates bag-of-words representation of user message and label features using `sklearn's CountVectorizer <http://scikit-learn.org/stable/modules/generated/sklearn.feature_extraction.text.CountVectorizer.html>`_.
     All tokens which consist only of digits (e.g. 123 and 99 but not a123d) will be assigned to the same feature.